telerik/xaml-docs/controls/radbuttons/styles-and-templates/styling-buttonchrome.md

 ## Edit the default template of the control

-If you prefer, you can manually extract the needed style from the respective XAML file in the **Themes.Implicit** folder of your **UI for WPF** installation and modify its code to suit your needs.
+If you prefer, you can [manually extract the needed style from the respective XAML file]({%slug styling-apperance-editing-control-templates%}#extracting-control-templates-manually-from-the-theme-xaml-file) in the **Themes.Implicit** folder of your **Telerik UI** installation and modify its code to suit your needs.

->tip If you choose to define the style in App.xaml file, it would be available for the entire application.
+>tip If you choose to define the style in the App.xaml file, it would be available for the entire application.
 This allows you to define a style only once and then reuse it where needed.

-The process is similar to [manually extracting the Control Template]({%slug styling-apperance-editing-control-templates%}#extracting-control-templates-manually-from-the-theme-xaml-file) of a given control.

->importantNote that when changing a __Control Template__ you should include all required parts.
+>importantNote that when changing a __ControlTemplate__ you should include all required parts.
 Even if your code compiles, some of the functionality may be impacted due to the omission of the required parts.
 The required parts are usually marked with the prefix "__PART___".

 ## See Also